 17. Let the kids run riot at an outdoor playground

 As well as loving the parks because they are just wonderful, we also love them to keep the kiddos busy on the awesome playgrounds they house.
 From slides galore up at Admiralty Park to something for everyone over at Fort Canning Park, you’ll be spoilt for choice with the range of playgrounds to explore across Singapore.

 If you’re looking to escape the high-rise city life of Singapore, head out to Bukit Timah Saddle Club.
 It’s a true sanctuary where you are instantly transported to farm ‘like’ life.
-The kids can wander around the stables admiring the horses and then have a pony ride for $10 (Sundays only at 10am).
+The kids can wander around the stables admiring the horses and then have a pony ride for $12 (weekends only from 10.30am to 1pm).
 Feast on delish grub at Marmalade Pantry or Riders Café too!

 We all know things can get on the sweaty side in this tropical Singapore climate, so add one of these free water play spaces to your list of top things to do with the kids when the heat gets a bit too much.
 Did we mention they are free?!